SQream/sqream_docs/reference/sql/sql_functions/index.rst

 .. _sql_functions:

 ****************
-SQL functions
+SQL Functions
 ****************

-SQream DB supports functions from ANSI SQL, as well as others for compatibility.
+SQream supports functions from ANSI SQL, as well as others for compatibility.

-Summary of functions
+Summary of Functions
 =======================

 .. contents::
    :local:

-Scalar functions
+Built-In Scalar Functions
 -------------------

-See more about :ref:`scalar_functions`
+For more information about built-in scalar functions, see :ref:`scalar_functions`.

-Bitwise operations
+Bitwise Operations
 ^^^^^^^^^^^^^^^^^^^^^^^

+The following table shows the **bitwise operations** functions:

 .. list-table::
    :widths: auto